 Addressing the inequities experienced by older women today is a complex and potentially costly problem, but one that demands attention.
 To start, we need to make gendered ageism and its impact on older women visible, so decision makers can recognise and take action to address its systemic effect.
 While sexism is important, and ageism is important, their intersection is even more so.
 Second, we need to collect data disaggregated by not only sex but also age, so that the impacts of policy on older women are made clear.
 Finally, women in today’s workforce will become the women who receive pensions in the future.
 Bringing younger women together with older women in this discussion will be important to promote the intergenerational solidarity that can equally benefit those who are currently older, ultimately benefiting all women in the future.
 Sometimes we forget the obvious—one day we will all be older.

-Read the OECD's report Towards Improved Retirement Savings Outcomes for Women
+To learn more, read also the OECD report Towards Improved Retirement Savings Outcomes for Women

-Learn more about age-inclusive policies in the OECD's report Promoting an Age-Inclusive Workforce Living, Learning and Earning Longer
+And learn more about age-inclusive policies with the OECD report Promoting an Age-Inclusive Workforce Living, Learning and Earning Longer

 If you are a registered user on The OECD Forum Network, please sign in